steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 **Are you ready to dive in?**

-## Learning Objectives

-By completing this project, you will:

-- Apply industrial design principles to vehicle interface design
-- Translate abstract data into meaningful visual instruments
-- Create physical control systems that map intuitively to digital actions
-- Test and iterate based on user feedback
-- Collaborate effectively with a design team
-- Present and defend design decisions

 ## The Gameplay Experience

 Your submersible will navigate through an underwater maze of coral reefs.
 The pilot must reach an underwater base before running out of oxygen or electricity.
 The gameplay emphasizes careful resource management and precise navigation through challenging 3D environments.